finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

 > QuoteAccessMetadataRule getQuotesAccessMetadataRule(scope, provider, priceSource, instrumentIdType, instrumentId, quoteType, field, effectiveAt, asAt)

-[EXPERIMENTAL] GetQuotesAccessMetadataRule: Get a quote access metadata rule
+GetQuotesAccessMetadataRule: Get a quote access metadata rule

 Get a specific quote access metadata rule by specifying the corresponding identifier parts     No matching will be performed through this endpoint.
 To retrieve a rule, it is necessary to specify, exactly, the identifier of the rule